-Essentially, by investing in a regular kidney cleanse, you can avert a number of chronic health issues, as well as prevent kidney stones, urinary tract infections, kidney cancer, and other digestive and kidney diseases.
+Essentially, by investing in a regular kidney and lymphatic system cleanse, you can avert several chronic health issues, as well as prevent kidney stones, urinary tract infections, kidney cancer, and other digestive and kidney diseases.

 Why the Kidneys Require Regular Kidney Cleanses

 So, why do kidneys need support if they are equipped with everything they need to do their job?
 There are many reasons for this!